Missions to Host Job Fair on Saturday, February 16

 San Antonio - The San Antonio Missions and their catering service, Diamond Creations, will host a job fair on Saturday, February 16 from 10 a.m. to 1 p.m. at Nelson Wolff Stadium.

-The Missions are looking to fill numerous 2019 seasonal positions in the following categories: bat boys (ages 16-20 only), ticket office employees, production team members (film crew/camera operators), game operations crew, seasonal grounds crew assistant, fun zone attendants, receptionists, hosts, and hostesses.
+The Missions are looking to fill numerous 2019 seasonal positions in the following categories: bat boys (ages 16-20 only), ticket office employees, production team members (film crew/camera operators), game operations crew, team store associates, seasonal grounds crew assistant, fun zone attendants, parking attendants, receptionists, hosts, and hostesses.

 The club will also be looking to hire cleaning crew members for both their day crew (4 p.m.-12 a.m.) and their overnight crew (10 p.m.-6 a.m.).